 Scenic Manchester, Vermont is the heart of the Northshire region of Vermont.
-The town includes the historic Manchester Village, anchored by the famous Equinox Hotel, as well as bustling Manchester Center, with a wide array of shops, restaurants, hotels and amenities.
+The town includes the historic Manchester Village, anchored by the famous Equinox Hotel, as well as the bustling Manchester Center, with a wide array of shops, restaurants, hotels, and amenities.

 The Beautiful Hub of Southwestern Vermont

 Manchester is the center of life in Southwest Vermont.
 Located in a beautiful valley between the Green Mountains to the east, and the Taconic Mountain Range to the west, it is convenient to all the recreation and amenities that the region has to offer.
 Views of Mount Equinox dominate the skyline of a sophisticated resort town nestled in rural surroundings, offering a wide assortment of accommodations and chef-owned restaurants, plentiful shopping, recreational areas, museums, and concert venues.